earnestt1234/FED3_Viz/Manual.md

 4. The **Group View** lists all the currently loaded "groups," used for combining data from multiple FEDs (see the "Groups" section below).
 5. The bottom row of buttons, which correspond to buttons used to create plots.

 Whether or not a button is active depends on what data have been loaded into the application; for example, most plotting buttons must have some files selected in order to be active.
-Specific cases will be described below in the context of each button's function.

 ### Plots Tab